 NACD convenes four distinct Fortune 500 Advisory Councils for chairs of the following committees:

-These invitation-only councils bring together experienced committee chairs from Fortune 500 companies with key shareholder representatives, regulators, and other stakeholders to discuss ways to strengthen corporate governance in general - and the role of the committee in particular.
+In support of a sustainable and profitable corporate America, the National Association of Corporate Directors (NACD) created the Advisory Council on Risk Oversight in 2012.
+Since then, this council has brought risk and audit committee chairs from Fortune 500 companies together with investors, regulators, and other stakeholders to explore ways to strengthen corporate governance in general and the work of the risk committee in particular.

 Meetings and teleconferences are conducted under a modified version of the Chatham House Rule to maintain an environment for candid dialogue.
 No outside media is present at advisory council meetings.
 All delegates participate on their own behalf.

 There is no cost associated with council participation other than travel expenses.

 Conversation is ongoing, punctuated by semi-annual meetings, typically from 8:30 a.m. - 2:00 p.m., in Washington, D.C. or New York City.
 Debrief conference calls for non-attending delegates follow each in-person meeting.

 PATRICK W. GROSS